MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/connectivity-to-azure-paas-services.md

   - Virtual network injection provides dedicated private deployments for supported services.
 Management plane traffic still flows through public IP addresses.

-  - [Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) provides dedicated access by using private IP addresses to Azure PaaS instances or custom services behind Azure Load Balancer Standard tier.
-The key benefits of Private Link can be found [here.](/azure/private-link/private-link-overview#key-benefits)
+  - [Azure Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) provides dedicated access by using private IP addresses to Azure PaaS instances or custom services behind Azure Load Balancer Standard tier.
+For more information, see [key benefits of Private Link](/azure/private-link/private-link-overview#key-benefits)

   - [Virtual network service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) provide service-level access from selected subnets to selected PaaS services.
 Review the list of supported services on the link provided.

-  - An explanation of the differences between Private Link/Endpoints and VNet Service Endpoints can be found [here.](/azure/private-link/private-link-faq#what-is-the-difference-between-service-endpoints-and-private-endpoints-)
+  - [What is the difference between Service Endpoints and Private Endpoints?](/azure/private-link/private-link-faq#what-is-the-difference-between-service-endpoints-and-private-endpoints-) provides an explanation of the differences between Private Link Endpoints and VNet Service Endpoints.

 - Enterprises often have concerns about public endpoints for PaaS services that must be appropriately mitigated.

 - For [supported services](/azure/private-link/private-link-overview#availability), Private Link addresses data exfiltration concerns associated with VNet service endpoints.
-As an alternative, you can use outbound filtering via NVAs to provide steps to mitigate data exfiltration.
+As an alternative, you can use outbound filtering via network virtual appliances (NVAs) to provide steps to mitigate data exfiltration.

 **Design recommendations:**